profsmith89/ctps/_sources/chap13.md

 The last act began with the recognition that our world is wondrously complex, and we ended it with the realization that this complexity is sometimes disturbingly simple to overcome with the right tool.
 For example, a divide-and-conquer approach was exactly what we needed in Chapter 12 to tackle Beckett's Challenge and recursion was the right technique for coding a short solution.
 Finding the right computational tool for your task is the theme of this final act.
 With the right tool, solving your problems becomes straightforward.

 Well, almost.
 Even if you pick the right tool, you still need to get it to do what you want.
 In the previous two acts, you became proficient at problem solving by writing scripts, and that's half the battle when using computational tools.
 The other half is knowing what to do when your script fails to direct a tool in the way you'd like.
 My goal for you in this act is to have you become more skilled at understanding how your script can fail and more proficient at fixing these failures.
-And the best way I've learned to achieve this is to collect together the types of mistakes we make in our scripts and then categorize how these mistakes manifest themselves in our computational tools.
+And the best way I've learned to achieve this is to collect the types of mistakes we make in our scripts and then categorize how these mistakes manifest themselves in our computational tools.
 In a moment, I'll present such a categorization, and then we'll explore its implications in this and the next few chapters.

 Beyond our own human propensity for errors, we also need to understand the limitations of our tools.
 Just like you, computational tools are good at some things and not so good at others.
 You can often force a computational tool to do an unnatural task (e.g., use a for- or while-loop to solve a problem that's more elegantly solved with recursion), but the work required and the errors that arise are often daunting.
 Sometimes it is not even possible to force a tool to do what you want, as we'll see in the next chapter.